Critiquely/critiquely/README.md

 # Critiquely

-_Critiquely_ is an AI-powered CLI tool designed to review code changes in GitHub repositories.
-It analyzes specific file modifications and optionally opens pull requests with meaningful improvements
+_Critiquely_ is an AI-powered code review application designed to review code changes in GitHub repositories.
+It supports both CLI usage and production queue processing modes for analyzing file modifications and providing meaningful feedback.

 ## Requirements